levihenstrom/INTEX-4-14/README.md

 ## Donation kpi for total donations and user donations

 # events.ejs -- show all events.
 User uses modal to register for an event
+# -- two buttons for admin:
+# -- -- add event template
+# -- -- add event occurrence
+# -- admin also has buttons to edit and delete events
+# -- admin sees all events but user only sees current/future events

 # landing.ejs -- using public to allow acces to the correct pages based off of login/manager status